inbar3224/-Computer-Graphics-Project/README.md

 - Discussion about the project's main subject with Roi.
 - Researching silhouette rendering
+- Total of 8 hours

 Week 3: 06/11/2022 - 12/11/2022

 - Researching silhouette shading opengl (because the original research was irrelevant)
 - Finally nailing project's subject: using shaders to generate silhouette edges (outlines)
 - Receiving initial skeleton from Roi
+- Total 0f 12 hours

 Week 4-5 13/11/2022 - 26/11/2022

 - Research about OpenGL
 - Research about .frag files
+- Total of 6 hours

 Week 6: 27/11/2022 - 03/12/2022

 - Checkbox for silhouette shading
 - Beginning shader- can't find this file at this point
+- Total of 8 hours

 Week 7: 04/12/2022 - 10/12/2022